davidgraeff/smarthomeday2018/1_mqtt_openhab.md

 secure=true
 ```

-Those pre-defined connections are called system broker connections internally.
+Those pre-defined connections are called system broker connections.
 This is the equivalence of using Paper UI for configuring the service:

 ![Manage system broker connections](esh_system_connection_manage.png "Manage system broker connections")

 ![Add system broker connection](esh_system_connection_add.png "Add system broker connection")

-OpenHAB will not mess with the user defined Things by creating a MQTT Broker Thing on its own.
+Be aware that this adds the broker to the users Inbox, but does not create a Broker Thing on its own.
-Instead system broker connections are listed in the Paper UI Inbox.

 ### Auto-Discovery